 top of page

-World Poetry Salon II:
+World Poetry Salon IV:

 Experience words and music from around the globe at the World Poetry Salon, a new series presented in partnership with Limelight Poetry, a local nonprofit dedicated to promoting world poetry.
 Each event features readings by a celebrated poet set to live music by a musician of the same cultural background.